All Episodes

 When it comes to foreign policy, I think the need to adhere to one president at a time is particularly important.

-In domestic policy, uh Democrats, Republicans, we can have arguments back and forth about uh what tax policies are gonna be uh when it comes to international affairs, uh Other countries are looking to see who speaks for America.
+In domestic policy, Democrats, Republicans, we can have arguments back and forth about what tax policies are going to be.

-Right now, President George Bush, as President of the United States speaks on behalf of the U.S. government and the American people when it comes to international affairs.
+Right now, President George Bush, as President of the United States, speaks on behalf of the U.S. government and the American people when it comes to international affairs.

 After January 20th, I'm going to have plenty to say about the issue.

-Oh, I am not backing away at all from what I said during the campaign.
+I am not backing away at all from what I said during the campaign.

 Politics stops at the water's edge.